MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 ### "Your entity contains no data, check your dataflow and try again."

 This issue should occur only if there is no data.
-Either the data source that you are connecting to has no data, or the power query expression you used filtered out all the data.
+Either the data source that you're connecting to has no data, or the power query expression you used filtered out all the data.
 Check your query and ensure that you can see some data rows in the preview table.

 ### "The number of rows in your data exceeds the limit. [x] rows have been ignored."